Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirectResultExample.md

         "CarePlanName":"Return in 6 months",
-        "CarePlanDescription": "Have patient return in 6 months for a followup exam.", "Pathology": true,          // If true, pathology was found "Urgent": false,            // If true, grader found urgent pathology to act on immediately "OD" : {
+        "CarePlanDescription": "Have patient return in 6 months for a followup exam.", "Pathology": true,          // If true, pathology was found "Urgent": false,            // If true, grader noted urgent pathology to act on immediately "Emergent": false,          // If true, the grader noted life threatening pathology that requires immediate ER care.
+        "OD" : {
             "Gradable": true,       // If true the grader was able to make an assessment based on one or more of the provided images
             "MissingEyeReason": null,   // If the order was submitted with a specified reason for no images on an eye, this is that reason